sebftw/Eiko/THEORY.md

 ## MSFM (Multi-Stencil Fast Marching)

-Standard methods for solving the Eikonal equation only consider neighboring points in a stencil (the area around the current pixel) with a `+` shape.
+Standard eikonal solvers only consider neighboring points in a stencil (area around the current pixel) with a `+` shape.

-However, enabling MSFM will make Eiko also consider the diagonal neighbors, expanding the stencil into an `x` shape, taking the minimum of the two:
+Enabling MSFM will make Eiko also consider the diagonal neighbors, expanding the stencil to an `x` shape:

 ```text
  Default          MSFM